kevinsblake/PathotypeR/README.md

 - Enteroaggregative _E. coli_ (EAEC): _aatA_ and/or _aaiC_ and/or _aggR_
 - Diffusely adherent _E. coli_ (DAEC): _afaC_
 - none: does not encode any of the above VF genes

+Hybrid strains contain genes associated with multiple DEC pathotypes and will be reported as all pathotypes detected (e.g., STEC-EAEC, EPEC-ETEC).

 NOTE: PathotypeR does NOT assign pathotypes based on collection site or association with disease, such as: extraintesinal pathogenic _E. coli_ (ExPEC), uropathogenic _E. coli_ (UPEC), neonatal meningitis-associated _E. coli_ (NMEC), and sepsis-associated _E. coli_ (SEPEC).